Chapter 24: One for All

 "Why isn't he mentioned in The Greatest Wizards of the twentieth century then?"
 Hermione asked, perplexed.
 "I know it, because I read it twice."

 "Because he became famous long before that."

 "In the nineteenth century?"
 Hermione guessed.
 "Is he that old?"

 Harry deduced from his brother's smile that the man was much older.

 "Listen," he started in a whisper.
-"People are staring, because we're only talking and not writing or doing anything else.
+"People are staring, because we're only talking and not reading or doing anything else.
 Madam Pince might come to check.
 We need to meet somewhere else.
 You know where, do you?
 Today after dinner.
 And one more thing: we need to invite Neville and discuss it together."

 Draco nodded vehemently.

-"And Professor Snape?"
+"And Professor Snape?" asked Hermione.

 "What about him?"

 "Yes," Draco promised.
 "But not today.
 We'll talk to Longbottom first."